nualagr/dargan-health-foods/TESTING.md

 <br>

-If the user wishes to add more than one unit of the item to their cart they can do so on the 'Product Details' page using the quanity input and the 'Add to Cart' button.
+If the user wishes to add more than one unit of the item to their cart they can do so on the 'Product Details' page using the quantity input and the 'Add to Cart' button.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-details-quantity-input-store-owner-tablet-device.png "Screenshot of the quantity input on a tablet device.")

 <br>

-Users can also increase or decrease they quantity of any item in their shopping cart using the quantity controls within the 'Cart' page.
+Users can also increase or decrease the quantity of any item in their shopping cart using the quantity controls within the 'Cart' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-cart-quantity-controls-store-owner-tablet-device.png "Screenshot of the quantity controls in the Cart on a tablet device.")